c-blake/procs/README.md

 statistics/data.
 So, it can perhaps facilitate other new utility programs.
 Its only non-stdlib dependency is `cligen`.

-Though written in Nim, not C, this API/multicommand is generally as efficient or better.  `procs` tries very hard not to make unnecessary system calls.
-For example, with a format of just '%p %c' it will only open & read `/proc/\*/stat` files.
+Though written in Nim, not C, this API/multicommand is generally about as efficient or better.  `procs` tries hard not to make unnecessary system calls.
+E.g., with a format of just '%p %c' it will only open & read `/proc/\*/stat` files.
 Like `lc`, `procs display` is more of a "ps construction toolkit" than a pool of pre-packaged formats.
 Fancy configs can create more work/slow things down.
 Such is true with almost any featureful program.
 I have timed a basic